JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Introduction

 Another important process tied to structural transformation is galaxy quenching -- the physical processes that control the transition from widespread star formation to quiescence in galaxies.
 Since $z=3$, star-forming galaxies showed a gradual transformation in their structures from disturbed to normal, smooth disks \citep{HuertasCompany2015}, while the fraction of clumpy star-forming galaxies decreased from $\approx50\%$ to $\approx5\%$ \citep[e.g.,][]{Murata2014,Guo2015}.
 In the meantime, there was a rapid buildup of quiescent galaxies \citep[e.g.,][]{Ilbert2010,Ilbert2013,Muzzin2013,Tomczak2014} which notably have much larger stellar-mass surface densities than star-forming galaxies of the same masses and redshifts \citep[e.g.,][]{Kauffmann2003,Brinchmann2004,Franx2008,Cheung2012,Mosleh2017}.
 Is there a causal link between structural transformations and quenching?
 While a physical link between the two phenomena has been seen in cosmological simulations \citep{Wellons2015,Zolotov2015,Tacchella2016}, this question still eludes us observationally, because the structure of galaxies is only known at the time of observation, which makes empirical constraints on the relative timing sequence of the two events difficult \citep[e.g.,][]{Bundy2010,vanderwel2011,Bruce2012,Newman2015,Toft2017,Newman2018,Ji2022a,Ji2023}.

-There is growing evidence that, as they head toward quiescence, galaxies develop a dense stellar core, possibly a bulge \citep[e.g.,][]{Kauffmann2003,Brinchmann2004,Cheung2012,Bruce2014,Lang2014,Nelson2014,Williams2014,Tacchella2015,Barro2017,Whitaker2017,Suess2021,Dimauro2022,Ji2023}, but the exact physical mechanism responsible for this buildup of central regions remains unknown.
-While major mergers and weak, non-axisymmetric instabilities (e.g., bars, spiral arms) are believed to drive the development of central structures in $z\sim0$ disks \citep{Kormendy2004}, the physical conditions in high-redshift galaxies are different.
-First, major mergers are rare and kinematics of the most star-forming galaxies at cosmic noon are instead consistent with a rotating disk.
-Second, hydrodynamical instabilities are also different in high-redshift disks.
-This can be understood in a framework of Toomre instability \citep{Toomre1964,Binney2008}, where a rotating gaseous disk becomes unstable when
+There is growing evidence that, as they head toward quiescence, galaxies develop a dense stellar core, possibly a bulge \citep[e.g.,][]{Kauffmann2003,Brinchmann2004,Cheung2012,Bruce2014,Lang2014,Nelson2014,Williams2014,Tacchella2015,Barro2017,Whitaker2017,Suess2021,Dimauro2022,Ji2023}, but the exact physical mechanism responsible for this buildup of central regions remains unknown.While major mergers and weak, non-axisymmetric instabilities (e.g., bars, spiral arms) are believed to drive the development of central structures in $z\sim0$ disks \citep{Kormendy2004}, the physical conditions, hydrodynamical instabilities in particular, are very different in high-redshift galaxies.
+One mechanism to effectively and efficiently grow the central regions of a galaxy at high redshift is actually a class of processes, generically referred to as ``wet/gas-rich compaction'' whose main feature is highly dissipative gas accretion toward the galactic center which, in turn, promotes enhanced activity of star formation at a higher rate relative to the average SFR \citep{Dekel2009}.
+Consequently, right after a compaction event, a galaxy will have a younger center relative to the rest smooth parts of the galaxy.
+In the absence of further gas inflow, this leads to the central gas depletion and finally the quenching of central star formation \citep[e.g.][]{Tacchella2016}.
+Hiydrodynamical simulations with adequate resolution to model relevant gaseous physics show that gas-rich major mergers \citep{Zolotov2015,Inoue2016}, collisions of counter-rotating gas streams \citep{Danovich2015} and violent disc instability (VDI) are all associated with gas-rich compaction.